mas-cli/mas/README.md

 ## When something doesn't work

 If `mas` doesn't work for you as expected (e.g. you can't update/download apps), run `mas reset` and try again.
 If the issue persists, please [file a bug](https://github.com/mas-cli/mas/issues/new)!
-All your feedback is much appriciated ✨
+All your feedback is much appreciated ✨

 ## Using `tmux`